fluid-lab/gamepad-navigator/docs/components/inputMapper.base.md

 ### `{inputMapper.base}.thumbstickTabbing(value, speedFactor, invert)`

 - `value {Number}` Current value of the gamepad input.
-- `speedFactor {Number}` Times by which the speed of tab navigation should be increased.
+- `speedFactor {Number}` A scaling factor for the polling frequency, which affects the tab navigation speed (see below).
 - `invert {Boolean}` Whether the thumbstick tab navigation should be in opposite order (see below).
 - Returns: Nothing.